michaelwittig/node-shortstr/README.md

 # shortstr

+Imagine you have a string `"00011011"` containing only the chars `"0"` and `"1"`.
+You want to reduce the length of the string without losing information.
+You could map this string to `"abcd"` which is 50% smaller than before by using this transformation table.

+	"00" => "a"
+	"01" => "b"
+	"10" => "c"
+	"11" => "d"

-Imagine you have a string `"00011011"` and want to reduce the length of the string without losing information.
-You could map this string to `"abcd"` which is 50% smaller than before.
-But you can also apply this transformation twice and map `"abcd"` back to `"00011011"`.
-So whenever you have a limited set of input characters you can reduce the length of the string by using `shortstr` module.
+And you can also apply this transformation twice and map `"abcd"` back to `"00011011"`.
+So whenever you have a limited set of input characters you can reduce the length of the string by using this `shortstr` module.

+**Real world example**

+Your String contains chars of `"0123456789,.-"` and is you want to transform to `"0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ-+"`

+`"-122343.45,94323443,6343.08,934762.3,-8275234,221302234322,-53490269003"` becomes

+`"7Nx83dblqizc4dGdQI0GVgD9XEcan93Fy438Ogz8an3Bwo903"` which is 30% shorter!

 ## Installation